Our iPhone 12 vs iPhone 11 comparison should come in handy you're considering an upgrade or if you're just deciding between the two flagships.

 iPhone 12 vs iPhone 11: Design

 The iPhone 12 line has gotten quite the makeover, thanks to flatter sides instead of the iPhone 11's rounded design.
-This makes Apple's latest handsets draw a familial resemblance to the iPad Pro 2020.
+This retro-modern look is appealing, even if the sides dig into your hands a bit more.

-Unfortunately, rumors of a slimmer notch have not come to pass; the iPhone 12's cutout for its TrueDepth camera and earpiece appears roughly the same size as it always has.
+Unfortunately, rumors of a slimmer notch have not come to pass; the iPhone 12's cutout for its TrueDepth camera and earpiece is the same size as before.
 However, Apple has trimmed the bezel around the Super Retina XDR displays in all iPhone 12 models, resulting in a slightly more expansive screen-to-body ratio.
 According to Apple's measurements, the 6.1-inch iPhone 12 is 11% thinner, 15% smaller and 16% lighter than the 6.1-inch iPhone 11.

 The iPhone 12 and 12 mini come in five colors (black, white, Product Red, blue and green), while the iPhone 12 Pro and Pro Max come in four (graphite, silver, gold and Pacific Blue).